Logmanager documentation

 • An expiration date (Expiration)

 Filter fields are above the table.
 Data may be filtered by any single column.
-If you use filters in multiple columns, then it is assumed that you are filtering using both.
-For example, if you choose Name and Common Name, that means that you want it to filter by the name and by the Common Name.
+If you use filters in multiple columns, it is assumed that you are filtering using both.
+For example, if you choose Name and Common Name, it means that you want to filter by both the name and the Common Name.

 Adding a certificate